timothyhull/breadpool-self-eval/docs/index.md

         - U.S. Army recreational flag football.
         - BJJ tournaments at the local, regional, and international levels.

         I’ve been competing in sports throughout my life, including over 20 years of Brazilian Jiu-Jitsu competition.
-Officiating is one way I contribute to serving future generations of competitors while honoring the people who have officiated for my own competitive athletic experiences.
+Officiating is one way I contribute to serving future generations of competitors while honoring those who officiated for my own competitive athletic experiences.

         Although each sport has unique officiating requirements and nuances, I find there are many common elements to the role of officiating across sports.
 I make this point because I believe one of the reasons I've been able to integrate effectively with the roller derby officiating community within a few years is my prior officiating experience: